Career Tips

 - Conducting an information interview about the occupation, position, company or industry can sometimes open doors to unpublished opportunities.

-- Focus on establishing a relationship with your contact as well as the information you are seeking.
+- Focus on establishing a relationship with your contact as well as inquiring about the information you are seeking.

 - Be prepared to discuss 3-4 strengths along with relevant stories, which highlight your talents and emphasize what you want to communicate about yourself.